 The AVR represents a reserve to offset potential non-interest investment losses on all invested asset categories excluding cash, policy loans, premium notes, and income receivable.
 (IP 7)

 The IMR is a valuation adjustment to maintain consistency between the valuation manual basis for insurance liabilities (for which the rate used to discount cash flows is often unchanged from origin), and the amortized cost of assets needed to support them (where the portfolio yield is updated any time there are fixed income realizations).
 IMR intends to defer and amortize the recognition of non-economic realized gains or losses where investment activity essentially unlocks interest rate related unrealized gains and losses.
-IMR is not intended to defer economic realized gains and losses compelled by liquidity pressures that fund cash outflows (e.g., such as excess withdrawals and collateral calls).
+IMR is not intended to defer economic realized losses compelled by liquidity pressures that fund cash outflows (e.g., such as excess withdrawals and collateral calls).
 (IP 8)

 Both AVR and IMR are required to be recognized as statutory assets and liabilities although they do not meet the definition of assets and liabilities under SSAP No. 4—Assets and Nonadmitted Assets and SSAP No. 5—Liabilities, Contingencies, and Impairment of Assets, as neither represent present rights to an economic benefit or present obligations to transfer an economic benefit.
-AVR represents a valuation adjustment to invested assets for future expected non-interest-related losses and IMR represents a valuation adjustment to policyholder reserves to reflect partial updating of valuation rates when qualifying fixed income investments are sold and reinvested in different interest rate environments than existed at the time of policy issuance.
+AVR represents a valuation adjustment to invested assets for future expected non-interest-related losses and IMR represents a valuation adjustment to maintain consistency between the valuation manual basis for insurance liabilities (for which the rate used to discount cash flows is often unchanged from origin), and the amortized cost of assets needed to support them (where the portfolio yield is updated any time there are fixed income realizations).
 Separate reporting of these valuation adjustments as assets or liabilities facilitates their accounting and tracking.
 While AVR can only be in a liability position, IMR can be either positive (liability) or negative (asset).
 (IP 9)

 This statement includes requirements for the recording of various types of unrealized and realized gains and losses.
 In all circumstances, the portion of any unrealized or realized gains or losses attributable to changes in foreign currency exchange rates shall be immediately recognized as either a change in net unrealized foreign exchange gains or loss or as realized foreign exchange capital gains or losses (excluded from both AVR and IMR), with the remaining portion subject to the requirements contained in this statement.
 (IP 15)